camunda/camunda-docs/docs/components/best-practices/modeling/creating-readable-process-models.md

 <span className="callout">2</span>

-...the approver can see the "Invoice Approval" process in a separate pool and...
+...the approver can observe the "Invoice Approval" process in a separate pool and...

 <span className="callout">3</span>

-...the managing director can see the "Invoice Payment" process in a separate pool while the collaboration diagram as a whole shows the business analyst that the overall end-to-end process works.
+...the managing director can observe the "Invoice Payment" process in a separate pool while the collaboration diagram as a whole shows the business analyst that the overall end-to-end process works.

 Using _collaboration diagrams_ with _separate pools_ for the process participants allows to explicitly show interaction and communication between them by means of message flow and further improves readability by transparently showing the participants their own involvement in the end-to-end-process.
 As a consequence, they do not need to fully read and understand the end-to-end process in order to read, understand, and agree to their own involvement by looking at their own pools.